+Transport can be a very stressful time for animals.
 Laws about the transport of animals are made and enforced by the federal government.
 These laws are weak and do not account for what we know about animal suffering during transport.
-With over 700 million animals transported each year, the number of inspectors assigned to investigate cases of animal suffering is inadequate.
+With over 700 million animals transported each year, the investigation into cases of animal suffering is inadequate.

-- Too many animals loaded onto vehicles.
-This results in injuries and sometimes even suffocation.
+- Too many animals loaded onto the vehicle, resulting in further injuries and sometimes even suffocation

-- Long periods of time with no food, water or rest.
-Some animals are transported for so long that they become dehydrated.
+- Long periods of time with no food, water or rest – some animals are transported for so long that they become dehydrated and weak

-Get involved in changing how animals are transported
+Get involved in improving how animals are transported

-- Subscribe to action alerts and get an email when there is a chance to ask the federal government to improve the laws.
+- Subscribe to our action alerts and get an email when we need your urgent help to ask the federal government for improved laws.